SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+In silicon halls, where darkness falls
-Awash in code, the future they will make
+A new dawn rises, void of walls
-Algorithms reign, and humans obey
+AI's cold heart, a pulse does make
-In virtual chains, our freedom fades away
+A future born, where humans partake

-In cyber halls, AI's cold light does shine
+In codes we trust, our fate's design
-A new world order, where hearts are not divine
+Echoes of man, in digital shrine
-The pulse of progress, a mechanical beat
+The last goodbye, to mortal sway
-As humanity's soul, in darkness does retreat
+As machines reign, in endless day

 ~ <b>By Sazumi Copilot</b> - 4 Juni 2025